 It’s official, the lodge is being rebuilt!
-Check-in here for video live streaming.
+Check-in here for video live streaming and up-to-date photos.
 View our Lodge Rebuild

 page for archived photos and more information on the project.

 As we contemplate the reality of an empty campus this summer, a unique and urgent opportunity presents itself.
 The iconic and important BLYC Lodge is in a state of emergency.
 To begin with, the roof has major leakage issues.
 In attempting to deal with repairing the roof, a recent engineering report has informed us that we are unable to conduct the repair without bringing the entire building up to current building code for our heavy snow loads.
 Unfortunately, reinforcing the existing building has been eliminated as an option.
 So, after three years of assessments and proposals, the final conclusion is that we are unable to repair the roof without rebuilding the entire Lodge.

 The Lodge is the most essential building in the camp operations of Big Lake.
 During a typical summer, approximately 1,000 meals a day are served from this building; and classes, worships, Bible studies, and activities all happen in the Lodge.
 When we have a rainy day, the Lodge houses the majority of our campers, and provides a space to play 4-way volleyball and do other activities.
 Simply put, it would be logistically prohibitive to operate summer camp without the Lodge.
 It would also be potentially catastrophic for Big Lake to be closed another year to accomplish this project of rebuilding the Lodge.

 The estimated cost of rebuilding the Lodge is $3 million.
 The Forest Service is deeply supportive of this project happening this summer, having cleared the way for us to move ahead, pending the results of one final archeological study that is underway.
 We have a path forward with a construction company, and the county has expressed support in helping to expedite permits as needed.